The International Criminal Court

 Opposition to Retaliation for Palestinian moves at the United Nations

 J Street actively opposes efforts to punish President Abbas, the PLO or the Palestinian Authority for its approaches to the United Nations.
-We will also oppose any suggestion of closing the PLO mission in Washington.
+We also oppose the Trump administration’s closing the PLO mission in Washington.
 We should be looking for ways to encourage and deepen the chances of diplomacy, not for ways to cut it off.

-Those chances will be seriously damaged if either Israel or the US Congress retaliates by cutting funding to the Palestinian Authority.
-Such funding cuts could lead to the collapse of the PA and certainly jeopardize the important progress, including in security cooperation, made in recent years by President Abbas.
+Those chances are only damaged by retaliatory efforts to cut aid benefiting Palestinians.
+Such funding cuts undermine the viability of the Palestinian Authority and jeopardize the important progress, including on security cooperation, made in recent years by President Abbas.
 See J Street’s policy on Palestinian Aid.

 We are very concerned about the continuing bias against Israel that surfaces in international fora.
 At the same time, we reject the notion that approaching the UN for enhanced status is an attempt to delegitimize Israel.
 Bringing the question of statehood to the General Assembly is a peaceful, non-violent move within the legal rights of the Palestinians– in stark contrast to the actions of Hamas, Islamic Jihad and other terror organizations.